 If you’re still using a LAN (Local Area Network) server and external hard drives to back up your files, a hardware crash, fire or flood can still compromise your business.
 Office 365 automatically saves your documents to its remote servers in the cloud, so you can get them back in the event of a computer catastrophe.
 That’s one less thing to worry about.

-In addition, as your local Microsoft partner, we’ll be available both over the phone and in person to help you with any questions or concerns that come up with Office 365 or any other computer issue you may encounter.
+SMB IT Consultants in Toronto: For business owners looking for an Office 365 cloud consultant in Toronto, call on TUCU.
+Our team has been Microsoft Certified since 2003, and can help you switch to Office 365 and move emails, contacts and data to the cloud for you.As your local Microsoft partner, we’ll be available both over the phone and in person to help you with any questions or concerns that come up with Office 365 or any other computer issue you may encounter.
+Book your free consultation to learn how we can help you.